Last Updated: October 18, 2020

 - Some of these promotions have additional rules containing information about how we will use and disclose your Personal Information.

-- We use this information to manage our contractual relationship with you, or in some cases, based on your consent or our legitimate interest.
+We use this information to manage our contractual relationship with you, or in some cases, based on your consent or our legitimate interest to fulfill your contract.

 Aggregating and/or anonymizing Personal Information.